Jane Eyre | 2011

 It’s a few miles further north to find the modest home of St John Rivers (Jamie Bell) and his sisters, who take in Jane when she flees ‘Thornfield’.
 It’s White Edge Lodge, at Longshaw in Derbyshire, a few miles to the southwest of Sheffield.
 Originally a gamekeeper’s cottage, White Edge Lodge sitting on the eastern edge of the Peak District National Park with extensive views over the Dark Peak, can be rented out.

 After the fire, apart from painted matte shots of Haddon Hall, the ruins of ‘Thornfield’ are Wingfield Manor, South Wingfield near Alfreton, Derbyshire.
+And, yes, this is also how it was seen in the 1996 version.

 The impressive ruins of a palatial Medieval manor house, built in the 1440s for the wealthy Ralph, Lord Cromwell, Treasurer of England, Wingfield later became home to the Earl of Shrewsbury, who imprisoned Mary Queen of Scots here.